berger-lukas/Hyperfine-Spectrum-Analyzer/README.md

 ## Running the Script

+> Ensure your virtual environment is activated before running the script.
-After setting up the environment and configuration, run the tool with:
+(go into the Hyperfine-Spectrum-Analyzer and "run source venv/bin/activate") After setting up the environment and configuration, run the tool with:

 ```bash
 python plotcomparison.py
 ```

+>
-> Ensure your virtual environment is activated before running the script.
-Open your browser at http://127.0.0.1:8053
+> Open your browser at http://127.0.0.1:8053

 ---